Adam-Shew/SVC-logo-maker/README.md

 Because this application won’t be deployed, you’ll need to provide a link to a walkthrough video that demonstrates its functionality and passes all of the tests.
 You’ll need to submit a link to the video **and** add it to the README of your project.

-Refer to the [Video Submission Guide](https://coding-boot-camp.github.io/full-stack/computer-literacy/video-submission-guide) on the Full-Stack Blog for additional guidance on creating a video.
+Refer to the [Video Submission Guide](https://coding-boot-camp.github.io/full-stack/computer-literacy/video-submission-guide) on the Full-Stack Blog for additional guidance on creating a video.x

 > **Note**: There is no starter code for this assignment.
 ### User Story